 Supervisors shall review the daily activity log and reports during the course of each shift.
+Supervisors shall sign and include the date and time of review on each log or report.
 When appropriate, supervisors should include comments in the logbook with regard to an incident or unusual occurrence in the detention facility.